The semi-classical energy of open Nambu-Goto strings: Renormalizing the world-sheet Hamiltonian: The massless string

-The absence of the planar $n=1$ mode was already noted in \cite{BakerSteinke01, ZayasSonnenscheinVaman}.
+In the massless case, the planar $n=0$ and $n=1$ mode are thus absent, as already noted in \cite{BakerSteinke01, ZayasSonnenscheinVaman}.
 The scalar zero mode corresponds to translations perpendicular to the plane of rotation.
 There is also an associated momentum.
 For the purposes of the calculation of the Regge intercept, we want to fix the spatial momentum, so we do not consider the zero modes in the following.
 The usual canonical quantization then yields quantum fields $\phi_s$, $\phi_p$ with two-point functions

 The canonical quantization scheme in particular implies that the physical fluctuations are represented on a positive definite Fock space.